codecat/blog/content/2022-08-18-irl-backpack.md

 title = "Building an open source IRL livestreaming backpack" date = 2022-08-18 path = "2022/08/irl-backpack"

+[extra]
+og_image = "/2022/08/backpack.jpg"
+og_description = "This month I decided to build an IRL livestreaming backpack.
+Not with the desire to become an IRL streamer, but because I think it's a very fun technical challenge.
+I gathered and set up all the hardware, reverse engineered some firmware images, and coded my own software to control it."
 +++

 This month I decided to build an IRL livestreaming backpack.
 Not with the desire to become an IRL streamer, but because I think it's a very fun technical challenge.
 I gathered and set up all the hardware, reverse engineered some firmware images, and coded my own software to control it.